 A super simple recipe for Thermomix Sugar Cookies made with five ingredients.
-Enjoy them plain and simple, or go wild and decorate them with coloured icing and sprinkles.
+Enjoy them plain and simple, or go wild and decorate them with pretty coloured icing and sprinkles.

 We love a good cookie recipe here, and the no-frills Sugar Cookie is no exception.
 This recipe is effortless, and we have taste-tested it many times to achieve perfect results.